 The Madera County Transportation Commission (MCTC) and the City of Chowchilla received SB-1 Grant funding to incorporate multimodal and safety improvements, and perform a truck study, along the SR 233 corridor through the City of Chowchilla and surrounding areas.
 The SB-1 Sustainable Communities Planning Grant program assists agencies with local and regional multimodal transportation improvements with the hopes of encouraging the use of alternative transportation methods like walking, biking, public transit, rideshare, etc.

-MCTC has hired TJKM Transportation Consultants to develop a Multimodal Corridor Plan for the SR 233 corridor.
-The development of the plan will require the following tasks:
+MCTC has retained TJKM Transportation Consultants to develop a Multimodal Corridor Plan for the SR 233 corridor.
+The development of the plan includes the following tasks:

 Identification of Multimodal deficiencies

 Existing Conditions Analysis

 Pop-Up Event @ Harvest Festival

 4:00 p.m. to 8:00 p.m.